-A long history of inadequate access to the essential resources that support optimal health have resulted in highly impacted communities, including Black/African American residents across LA County and the country, experiencing higher rates of diseases that put them at elevated risk for severe COVID-19 illness.
+A long history of inadequate access to the essential resources that support optimal health have resulted in highly impacted communities across LA County and the country, experiencing higher rates of diseases that put them at elevated risk for severe COVID-19 illness.
 Improving access to the social determinants of health, including safe work environments and other supports for daily living, has been a key strategy to addressing disproportionality in COVID-19 health outcomes.
-Public Health has worked with County and non-County partners to facilitate access to resources that support daily operations for essential workers, referrals to services, access to food, and establish trust through longer-term engagement in under-resourced communities.
+Public Health has worked with County and non-County partners to facilitate access to resources that support daily operations for essential workers, referrals to services, access to food, and establish trust through longer-term engagement in underresourced communities.